akhilrao/orbital-ownership-data/README.md

 * `/data-cleaning-notes` contains Excel and CSV files used to assist in harmonizing text fields in `UCS_text_cleaner.R`.
 They are included here for completeness.

-* `JSR data` contains TSV files from [Jonathan McDowell's catalog](https://planet4589.org/space/gcat/index.html) on object launches and satellite ownership.
+* `/JSR data` contains TSV files from [Jonathan McDowell's catalog](https://planet4589.org/space/gcat/index.html) on object launches and satellite ownership.
 The folder also contains some simple plots and an R script to produce them.

 # Creating the dataset